1. DUI Property Damage in New York | Initial Incident Overview

 Law enforcement generally views voluntary cooperation favorably, and the attorney emphasized this conduct to minimize any perception of intentional wrongdoing during the police review.

-Challenging the Accuracy of BAC Estimation
+Challenging the Accuracy of Bac Estimation

 Because no chemical test was administered, the attorney argued that the state could not prove impairment beyond speculation.